solana-labs/solana/docs/src/cli/delegate-stake.md

 ## Delegate Stake

-To delegate your stake to a validator, you will need to its vote account address.
+To delegate your stake to a validator, you will need to know its vote account address.
 Find it by querying the cluster for the list of all validators and their vote accounts with the `solana validators` command: